Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>😨 Fears of an Enneagram 4</h2>

 - Inadequate or without significance.
 They fear being plain or ordinary and desire to be unique and special in some way.
 They also fear being misunderstood or not fully known by others, making them feel isolated and disconnected.
 - Feel that they are missing something essential that others possess, and they are driven to find that missing piece.
-This can lead them to pursue creativity, beauty, and authenticity to express their unique identity and stand out from others.
+This can lead them to pursue creativity, beauty, and authenticity to express their unique identity and stand out.
 - Fear of abandonment, which can manifest in a belief that others will inevitably leave or reject them.
 They may feel that their flaws or vulnerabilities will make them unlovable and unworthy of connection, causing them to withdraw or push others away before they can be rejected.

 </article>